Patrick-ring-motive/import-data/readme.md

   response = range.getValues().flat().join('\n');
 ```

 Here we get the entire row.
-The response will spill over into additional cells.
+The response will spill over into additional cells by spliting in '\n' so we grab all the values and `.trim()` since all the empty rows at the end will be collected as well.

+⠀

+Now we run the example and see the result `#REF#`.
+Lets open up Google Sheets and inspect the problem.